-FSANZ decided, pursuant to section 36 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act) (as was in force prior to 1 July 2007), not to invite public submissions in relation to the Application prior to making a Draft Assessment.
+FSANZ decided, pursuant to section 36 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act) in effect before 1 July 2007, not to invite public submissions in relation to the Application prior to making a Draft Assessment.
 In making this decision, FSANZ was satisfied that the Application raised issues of minor significance or complexity only.
 Submissions are now invited on this Report to assist FSANZ make a Final Assessment.